-Such thinking probably sounds impossibly unrealistic now, but those of us who consider that Planet Earth is probably the only planet on which mankind can exist in the long term do sometimes have to grab a glass of something strong, sit back, exhale massively, think wild thoughts and ask for Divine Intervention.
+Such thinking already seems impossibly unrealistic, and those of us who consider that Planet Earth is probably the only planet on which mankind can exist in the long term do sometimes have to grab a glass of something strong, sit back, exhale massively and ask for Divine Intervention.

-In the case of the African forest elephant, the results of further research have been published recently that throw even more doubt on its future by concluding that not only does it take more than 20 years for female forest elephants to begin reproducing, but they also give birth only once every five to six years.
-This reproduction rate means that population growth is around three times slower than savanna elephants.
+In the case of the African forest elephant, the results of research published recently throw new doubt on its future; it concludes by stating that not only does it take more than 20 years for female forest elephants to begin reproducing, but they give birth only once every five to six years.
+This reproduction rate means that population growth is around three times slower than that of the savanna elephant.

-One day the spirit of one of the slogans painted on the front of many of Nigeria's mammy wagons descended upon us.
-That slogan was, and no doubt still is, 'No Condition is Permanent'.

-It started in 1973 when Dora developed a health problem, apparently around the base of one her small tusks.
-The precise nature of the problem was unclear but the tusk was obviously painful to Dora who did her best to prevent it from coming into contact with anything hard or even with food when feeding.
-This situation continued for several days during which the situation showed no sign of improving.
+One day in 1973, in our University of Ibadan Zoo, the spirit of one of the slogans painted in large letters on the front of many of Nigeria's mammy wagons descended upon us, determined to prove its point.
+That slogan was 'No Condition is Permanent'.
+It all started when Dora developed a problem - inflammation, perhaps infection - around the base of one her small tusks.
+The precise nature of the problem was unclear but the tusk was obviously causing Dora pain and she did her best to prevent it from coming into contact with anything hard, even when feeding.
+This situation continued for several days, with no sign of improvement.
 It became clear that action was necessary.
 Two British veterinarians from the University's Department of Veterinary Medicine who had already worked with some of our zoo animals came over to the Zoo to discuss the problem and suggest a way forward.
-After a couple of days of observation and discussion, the vets decided it was necessary to examine Dora's tusk more closely before deciding what further action to take; they pointed out that it would be necessary to give Dora a general anaesthetic before the examination.
+After a couple of days of observation and discussion, the vets decided it was necessary to examine Dora's tusk more closely before deciding what further action to take.
+They pointed out that it would be necessary to give Dora a general anaesthetic before the examination.

 Forest elephants Bodunrin left, Dora right.
 The University of Ibadan's Zoological Garden grew rapidly as a public interface and visitor centre and a place where the public could observe wild animals in safety.
-By the time I left, there in 1979, the Zoo was attracting nearly a quarter of a million visitors each year, more than any other public amenity in Nigeria.
+By the time I left there in 1979, the Zoo was attracting nearly a quarter of a million visitors each year, more than any other public attraction in Nigeria.
 Photo 1964.